314dev/PI/docs/source/common/checkpointing.rst

 Conditional Checkpointing (ModelCheckpoint)
 *******************************************

-The :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback allows you to configure when/which/what/where checkpointing should happen.
+The :class:`~pi_ml.callbacks.ModelCheckpoint` callback allows you to configure when/which/what/where checkpointing should happen.
 It follows the normal Callback hook structure so you can hack it around/override its methods for your use-cases as well.
 Following are some of the common use-cases along with the arguments you need to specify to configure it: